Skip to main content

 Relief tool What it means How it shows up in Virginia

 Local exemption Part or all of the tax bill is removed.
-Most common tool under Virginia Code § 58.1-3210.
-See Fairfax, Loudoun, Montgomery County, and Richmond.
+This is the most common tool.
+Localities set their own income, asset, and deadline rules.

 Freeze or cap Your bill is held at an earlier level instead of rising with assessments.
 Only some localities offer this.
-See Virginia Beach, Richmond, and Henrico RECAP.
+Examples include Virginia Beach, Richmond, and Henrico County.

 Deferral You pay later, not now.
 Only some localities use it.
-The deferred amount usually has to be paid later under Virginia Code § 58.1-3219.1.
-See Arlington and Madison County.
+The deferred amount usually has to be paid later, often when the home is sold, transferred, or handled by the estate.

-“Circuit-breaker” style help Income-based relief when the property tax burden is too high for the household.
+“Circuit-breaker” style help Income-based relief when the property tax burden is high for the household.
 Virginia does not run one statewide senior circuit-breaker credit.
-Instead, many local programs function that way through income and asset limits under Virginia Code § 58.1-3212.
+Many local programs work in a similar way through income and asset limits.

 Refund or rebate after approval You pay first, then the locality adjusts the bill or sends money back if you qualify.
 This is local, not statewide.
-For example, Montgomery County says first-time applicants may apply by December 31 and receive a refund if relief is granted.
+Some first-time applicants must still pay the regular tax deadlines while the application is reviewed.

 Five things to know before you apply